 Emergencies can happen at any time and occur anywhere, sometimes without much warning.
-When an emergency happens, it can threaten public safety, the environment, property, the economy, critical infrastructure, and the health of the public.
+When an emergency happens, it can threaten the environment, property, the economy, critical infrastructure, as well as the health and safety of the public.
 An emergency can also affect a person's ability to access basic needs, such as food, shelter, and health care services.

 Being prepared for any emergency is something we can all do to lessen the effects should one occur.
 You can do this by making a plan, building a kit, and staying informed.
 Individuals and families should be prepared to take care of themselves for at least 72 hours in the event of an emergency.

 For more information about emergency preparedness, please explore the resources in the Emergency Preparedness section of our website or contact a public health inspector at (705) 267–1181 or 1–800–461–1818.